Connect with others who understand.

 Genes often have very long, specific names.
 The full name of the HER2 gene is human epidermal growth factor receptor 2.
 This is often shortened to HER2 receptor, HER2/neu, or simply HER2.
 It also sometimes goes by other names, such as ERBB2.

 The HER2 gene makes a protein that is also called HER2.
-When HER2 is activated (turned on), it sends signals to the cell, telling the cell to grow.
-The cell then begins preparing to divide and produce new cells.
+When the HER2 gene is activated (turned on), it sends signals to the cell, telling the cell to grow.
+The cell then prepares to divide and produce new cells.

 Testing for HER2